Nikitaion/Nikitaion/README.md

 ![header](https://capsule-render.vercel.app/api?type=rect&color=gradient&height=1)
 - 💻 Software Engineer in UAE
 - 🕐 3+ years in IT
-- 🤔 I work with data science and do my own research
+- 🤔 Work with data science and do my own research
 - 🏆 Bachelor degree and many certificates